The Gambia: History

-9th–16th centuries: Muslim and Portuguese influence
+Muslim and Portuguese influence (9th–16th centuries)

-Arab traders provided the first written accounts of the Gambia area in the ninth and tenth centuries.
+Arab traders provided the first written accounts of The Gambia area in the ninth and tenth centuries.
 During the tenth century, Muslim merchants and scholars established communities in several West African commercial centres.
-Both groups established trans-Saharan trade routes, leading to a large export trade of local people as slaves, along with gold and ivory, as well as imports of manufactured goods.
+Both groups established trans-Saharan trade routes.
+They carried out a large export trade of local people taken captive in raids and sold as slaves.
+Gold and ivory were also exported, and the trade routes were used to import manufactured goods to these areas.

-By the 11th or 12th century, the rulers of kingdoms such as Takrur (a monarchy centred on the Senegal River just to the north), ancient Ghana and Gao had converted to Islam and had appointed to their courts Muslims who were literate in the Arabic language.
-At the beginning of the 14th century, most of what is today called the Gambia was part of the Mali Empire.
+By the 11th or 12th century, the rulers of kingdoms such as Takrur (a monarchy centred on the Senegal River just to the north), ancient Ghana and Gao had converted to Islam.
+They had appointed to their courts Muslims who were literate in the Arabic language.
+At the beginning of the 14th century, most of what is today called The Gambia was part of the Mali Empire.
 The Portuguese reached this area by sea in the mid-15th century and began to dominate overseas trade.

-English and French administration
+English and French administration (17th–19th centuries)

 In 1588, the claimant to the Portuguese throne, António, Prior of Crato, sold exclusive trade rights on the Gambia River to English merchants.
 Letters patent from Queen Elizabeth I confirmed the grant.
-In 1618, King James I of England granted a charter to an English company for trade with the Gambia and the Gold Coast (now Ghana).
-Between 1651 and 1661, some parts of the Gambia — St. Andrew's Island in the Gambia River including Fort Jakob, and St. Mary Island (modern day Banjul) and Fort Jillifree — came under the rule of the Duchy of Courland and Semigallia (now in modern-day Latvia), having been bought by Prince Jacob Kettler.
+In 1618, King James I of England granted a charter to an English company for trade with The Gambia and the Gold Coast (now Ghana).
+Between 1651 and 1661, some parts of The Gambia – St. Andrew's Island in the Gambia River, including Fort Jakob, and St. Mary Island (modern day Banjul) and Fort Jillifree – came under the rule of the Duchy of Courland and Semigallia, a vassal state of Polish-Lithuanian Commonwealth in what is now Latvia, having been bought by Prince Jacob Kettler.
 The colonies were formally ceded to England in 1664.

 During the late 17th century and throughout the 18th century, the British Empire and the French Empire struggled continually for political and commercial supremacy in the regions of the Senegal River and the Gambia River.
-The British Empire occupied the Gambia when an expedition led by Augustus Keppel landed there following the capture of Senegal in 1758.
-The 1783 First Treaty of Versailles gave Great Britain possession of the Gambia River, but the French retained a tiny enclave at Albreda on the river's north bank.
+The British Empire occupied The Gambia when an expedition led by Augustus Keppel landed there following the capture of Senegal in 1758.
+The 1783 Treaty of Versailles gave Great Britain possession of the Gambia River, but the French retained a tiny enclave at Albreda on the river's north bank.
 This was finally ceded to the United Kingdom in 1856.

-Slavery (17th–19th centuries)

-As many as three million people may have been taken as slaves from this general region during the three centuries that the transatlantic slave trade operated.
-It is not known how many people were taken as slaves by intertribal wars before the transatlantic slave trade began.
-Most of those taken were sold by other Africans to Europeans: some were prisoners of intertribal wars; some were victims sold because of unpaid debts, and many others were simply victims of kidnapping.